akrymski/espresso.js/docs/index.md

 Sets new values on the model and fires a `change` event if necessary.
 Since changing the model will cause the controller to re-render, you should aim to set all required properties in one `set()` call.

 ### get `get(attr)`
-`attr` can be a function name or attribute name
+Returns the value of the objects `attr` attribute or its default

 ### toObject
-returns the model attributes as a pure object.
+Returns the model attributes as a pure Object.

 ## Collections
 Collections are thin wrappers over native arrays and fire a `change` method when they have been modified.
 The `change` method specifies the `index` and which elements have been added, removed and updated.